Office Address

 6

-CDSCO reviews your application, evaluates documentation, and may request clarifications.
+CDSCO reviews the application and may raise queries or request clarifications.

 7